Camille529/Camille529.github.io/README.md

 # JavaScript Projects:
 This is where you can see my portfolio.

-## Projects
+## Projects:
-* Portfolio Website
+* Portfolio Website:
 This project was to showcase what I have done and give contact information.